ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### MS-OXNSPI

-Five scenarios are designed to verify the server-side, testable requirements in MS-OXNSPI test suite.
+The five scenarios are designed to verify the server-side, testable requirements in the MS-OXNSPI test suite.
 The following table lists the scenarios designed in this test suite.

  Scenario  |  Description
 :------------ | :-------------
-  S01\_ObtainGeneralInfo   | Tests the server behavior for the NSPI calls related to obtaining general information of Address Book object.
+  S01\_ObtainGeneralInfo   | Tests the server behavior for the NSPI calls related to obtaining general information of an Address Book object.
-  S02\_ObtainDetailsInfo   | Tests the server behavior for the NSPI calls related to obtaining the detailed information of Address Book object.
+  S02\_ObtainDetailsInfo   | Tests the server behavior for the NSPI calls related to obtaining the detailed information of an Address Book object.
   S03\_ANRRelatedBehavior  | Tests the server behavior for the NSPI calls related to Ambiguous Name Resolution process.
   S04\_ModifyProperty      | Tests the server behavior for the NSPI calls related to modify property of Address Book object.
   S05\_NegativeBehavior    | Tests the negative server behavior for each NSPI call.

 ### MS-OXORULE

-Five scenarios are designed for the MS-OXORULE test suite to verify the structure and the server behavior.
+The five scenarios are designed for the MS-OXORULE test suite to verify the structure and the server behavior.
 The following table lists the scenarios designed in this test suite.